-Illiquid loans consisted mainly of direct loans to real estate companies.
-On 31 December 2014, the market value of loans receivable was EUR 135.2 million, or 4.8 per cent of the portfolio.
-Loans receivable yielded 4.4 per cent in 2014.
-In 2014, credit was mainly granted for real estate.
+Illiquid loans consist of direct loans to real estate and other companies.
+On 31 December 2014, the market value of loans receivable was EUR 186.4 million, or 5.2 per cent of the portfolio.
+Loans receivable yielded 4.3 per cent in 2014.
+In 2014, the operations of the corporate financing unit were strengthened and new operational goals were set for the near future.
+The goal is to operate more actively as a complementary financier for corporate insurance customers.
+Margins on corporate loans were satisfactory in 2014, particularly as LocalTapiola General's corporate financing unit participated in several financial rearrangements.
+Overall credit yields were low due to low reference interest rates.